 Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8 and in conjunction with Instruction 9.12 (Particular Rights—Fourth Amendment —Unreasonable Search—Generally).

 It is a well-settled exception to the warrant requirement that an “individual may waive his Fourth Amendment rights by giving voluntary and intelligent consent to a warrantless search of his person, property, or premises.”
 United States v.
 Cormier, 220 F.3d 1103, 1112 (9th Cir.
 2000); see also Ohio v.
 Robinette, 519 U.S. 33, 39-40 (1996).
 Whether a consent to search was voluntarily given is a question of fact to be determined from the “totality of all the circumstances.”
 United States v.
 Taylor, 60 F.4th 1233, 1243 (9th Cir.
 2023) (quoting Schneckloth v.
 Bustamonte, 412 U.S. 218, 227 (1973)).
 The Ninth Circuit considers five factors in determining voluntariness, which have been incorporated into the above instruction.
 See, e.g., Liberal v.
 Estrada, 632 F.3d 1064, 1082 (9th Cir.
 2011) (applying five-factor test for voluntariness in § 1983 case).
 “No one factor is determinative in the equation” and “[b]ecause each factual situation surrounding consent to a search is unique,” a court may also consider other relevant factors.
 Id.; United States v.
 Taylor, 60 F.4th 1233, 1243 (9th Cir.
-2023) (rejecting argument that “racial disparities in the policing of America” invalidated consent, court noted tensions between officers and suspects “may be heightened by personal experiences and other sociocultural factors,” but there was no evidence in this case that race affected voluntariness of consent).
+2023) (rejecting argument that “racial disparities in the policing of America” invalidated consent, court noted tensions between officers and suspects “may be heightened by personal experiences and other sociocultural factors,” but there was no evidence in this case that race affected voluntariness of consent); Olson v.
+County of Grant, 127 F.4th 1193, 1200 (9th Cir.
+2025) (holding that a plaintiff’s consent allowing Idaho law enforcement to search plaintiff’s cell phone did not extend to a search by a different law enforcement agency, in Oregon, for evidence of her boyfriend’s theoretical misdeeds in Oregon).